simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 - `accessor_path` resolves one accessor through the config tree
 - `accessor_foreach` iterates over every collection and primitive field; `scan_next_iter` repositions the iterator in between loop rounds
 - `scan_config` loads/stores the configuration from storage
 - `handle_protocol` implements the protocol: `wait_for_protocol_header` waits until enough of the header has arrived to begin parsing, `parse_length_field` transfers a payload into a byte array.
 With the opcode and payloads ready, the rest of the function jumps to the command's handler.
-Successful commands loop, failed commands run the `handle_sync` routine, commits return and store the updated config, and cancels re-read the config.
+Successful commands loop, failed commands run the `handle_sync` routine, commits return and store the updated config, and cancels re-read the config
 - the rest of the file sets up the configuration instance and manages local state

 ### Interface